Ship resistance and propulsion: Components of resistance

 A body in water which is stationary with respect to water, experiences only hydrostatic pressure.
 Hydrostatic pressure always acts to oppose the weight of the body.
 The total (upward) force due to this buoyancy is equal to the (downward) weight of the displaced water.
 If the body is in motion, then there are also hydrodynamic pressures that act on the body.
 For a displacement vessel, that is the usual type of ship, three main types of resistance are considered: that due to wave-making, that due to the pressure of the moving water on the form, often not calculated or measured separately, and that due to friction of moving water on the wetted surface of the hull.
 These can be split up into more components:

 Froude's experiments

-When testing ship models and then comparing the results to actual ships, the models tend to overpredict the resistance of the ship.
+Froude's method for extrapolating the results of model tests to ships was adopted in the 1870s.
+Another method created by Hughes introduced in the 1950s and later adopted by the International Towing Tank Conference (ITTC).
+Froude's method tends to overestimate the power for very large ships.